jasoneveleth/blog/2021/07/16/five-color-theorem.md

 because $w$ has degree less than 5 it can be colored by a color that isn't in its neighbors.
 Thus, we can assume $w$ has 5 neighbors.

-Now, becuase $w$ has 5 neighbors, if any two of them have the same color, then we can color $w$ the color that is missing, so we can assume that $w$ has degree at least 5.
+Now, because $w$ has 5 neighbors, if any two of them have the same color, then we can color $w$ the color that is missing, so we can assume that $w$ has degree at least 5.

 To recap what we know so far: all planar graphs have at least one vertex with less than degree 5.
-The worst case scenario for our proof is when it is exactly 5, and all of the neighbors have different colors.
-All other cases we win.
+The worst-case scenario for our proof is when it is exactly 5, and all of the neighbors have different colors.
+In all other cases, we win.

 Now, we label the neighbors $v_1$ through $v_5$ based on their colors.
-We look at the largest subgraph that conects to vertex $1$ which only contains $1$ and
+We look at the largest subgraph that connects to vertex $1$ which only contains $1$ and
 $3$ colored vertices (it can have other colors hanging off of it).
-Now, if it doesn't contain $v_3$ then we can flip the color each of the vertices' of the sub graph (i.e. every $1$ colored vertex becomes a $3$ colored vertex).
+Now, if it doesn't contain $v_3$ then we can flip the color of each of the vertices of the subgraph (i.e. every $1$ colored vertex becomes a $3$ colored vertex).
 And then we can just color $w$ $1$ because it will have 2 vertices of color $3$ adjacent to it and no vertices of color $1$ now.

 Thus, we can assume that there is an unbroken path from $v_1$ to $v_3$ which contains only $1$ and $3$ colored vertices.
 Now, we can apply the same exact logic to the colors $2$ and $4$.
-Thus, we only care about the case when there is unbroken path from $v_2$ to $v_4$, as otherwise we can just flip the colors fo the subgraph coming from $v_2$ to recolor $w$ with color $2$.
+Thus, we only care about the case when there is an unbroken path from $v_2$ to $v_4$, as otherwise we can just flip the colors fo the subgraph coming from $v_2$ to recolor $w$ with color $2$.
 However, there can't be both an unbroken path from $v_1$ to $v_3$ using only $1$ and $3$ colored vertices, *and* an unbroken path from $v_2$ to $v_4$ using only $2$ and
 $4$ colored vertices.
 The paths have to cross because they are paths on a plane.
-This that case leads to contradiction, so any planar graph must've fallen into one of the cases that was 5 colorable.
+This that case leads to a contradiction, so any planar graph must've fallen into one of the cases that was 5 colorable.
 Thus, every planar graph is 5 colorable.
+This concludes the proof.

-$$\tag*{$\Box$}$$
+---
 {{ addcomments }}